-MET 170.
+- MET 170.
 Parametric Solid Modeling.
 Application of threedimensional representation techniques as used in a typical large CAD software package.
 Fundamentals of working with a CAD software system for creating, storing and modifying engineering drawings.
-Introduction, discussion and use of typical CAD input/output hardware.
+Introduction, discussion and use of typical CAD input/ output hardware.
 Comparison of important differences among engineering computer graphic systems.
 Lecture two hours; laboratory three hours.
 Prerequisite: MET 164.
 Fall only.
-3 units.
-MET 172.
+3 units. - MET 172.
 Applied Computer-Aided Design.
 Application of software packages for analysis of stress, deflection and vibration.
 Brief introduction to finite element theory with emphasis on model building; software operation; applications of finite element analysis and comparison of results with experimental and theoretical values; theories of failure; and 3 dimensional states of stress.
 Lecture three hours.
 Prerequisite: MET 112, MET 170.
 Spring only.
-3 units.

-MET 173.
+3 units. - MET 173.
 Computer Applications in Mechanical Engineering Technology.
-Introduction to application of computers to technology problems; advanced programming in FORTRAN/ BASIC focusing on mechanical design applications; use of software packages, use of microcomputers in technology.
+Introduction to the application of computers to solve problems typically encountered in mechanical engineering technology.
+Includes the use of spreadsheet (e.g., Excel); and equation-solver (e.g., TK Solver) software to perform calculations and analyze data, using built-in and user-supplied functions, presenting the results in tabular and/or graphical form.
 Lecture two hours; laboratory three hours.

-Prerequisite: 2 units computer programming.
+Prerequisite: MET 030; may be taken concurrently.
 Fall only.
-3 units.

-MET 178.
+3 units. - MET 178.
 Computer-Aided Manufacturing.
-An overall view of factory automation and Computer-Aided Manufacturing, including Group Technology, Flexible Manufacturing Systems, Automated Inspection and Testing, Machine Vision for Inspection, Computer-Aided Process Planning, artificial Intelligence Applications in Manufacturing, and Computer Networks for Manufacturing.
-Lecture three hours.
+Overall view of factory automation and Computer-Aided Manufacturing, including Group Technology, Flexible Manufacturing Systems, Automated Inspection and Testing, Machine Vision for Inspection, Computer-Aided Process Planning, artificial Intelligence Applications in Manufacturing, and Computer Networks for Manufacturing.
+Lecture two hours; laboratory three hours.
 Prerequisite: ME 037.
-3 units.

-MET 190.
+3 units. - MET 190.
 Senior Project I. Problem solutions in Mechanical Engineering Technology through team effort, supervised study and guided investigations.
 Part I includes problem definition, conceptualization of solution, project planning and detailed design, together with professionalism and ethics.
 Lecture one hour, laboratory three hours.
-Prerequisite: MET 101 and senior status.
+Prerequisite: MET 101, MET 142, MET 166, and passing score on the WPE; MET 142, MET 166 may be taken concurrently.
 Fall only.
-3 units.

-MET 191.
+3 units. - MET 191.
 Senior Project II.
 Continuation of the project begun in MET 190.
 Part II includes fabrication and assembly of equipment, testing and evaluation, and reporting.
 Laboratory six hours.
 Prerequisite: MET 190.
 Spring only.
-2 units.

-MET 195.
+2 units. - MET 195.
 Industrial Internship.
 Supervised work experience in industry or government, which can be considered of equal sophistication and value to senior courses in mechanical engineering technology, may be substituted for up to three units of senior mechanical engineering technology courses.
 Note: Open to seniors in mechanical engineering technology and only through prior arrangement between the instructor and the company or agency.
 Graded Credit/No Credit.
-1-3 units.

-MET 196.
+1-3 units. - MET 196.
 Experimental Offerings in Engineering Technology.
 When a sufficient number of qualified students apply, one of the staff will conduct a seminar in some topic of engineering technology.
-May be repeated for credit with permission of advisor.
-1-4 units.
+Note: May be repeated for credit with permission of advisor.
+1-4 units. - MET 199.

-MET 199.
 Special Problems.
 Individual projects or directed reading.
 Note: Departmental petition required.
 1-3 units.